diyaanna06/PersonaParse/README.md

 4. Relevance Scoring: Computes cosine similarity between the query and text blocks, ranking them by importance and filtering out irrelevant content.

-5. Output Generation: Aggregates the top-ranked results into a structured JSON including page numbers, document names, and refined text , which is then rendered on the frontend for seamless user interpretation.
+5. Output Generation: Aggregates the top-ranked results into a structured JSON including page numbers, document names, and refined text, which is then rendered on the frontend for seamless user interpretation.

 ## Tech Stack